solace-iot-team/async-apim-analytics/docs/source/quickstart-content/reference.rst

 :AMAX_SERVER_PORT:

   The port of the API Management Analytics server.
-The default is **8080**.
+The default is **8088**.

 :AMAX_SERVER_USERNAME:

   The username of the API Management Analytics server administrator.
-If not set, the metrics endpoint is unsecured.

 :AMAX_SERVER_PASSWORD:

   The password of the API Management Analytics server administrator.
-If not set, the metrics endpoint is unsecured.

 :AMAX_SERVER_LOGGER_LOG_LEVEL:

   The log level of the API Management Analytics server.
 The default is **debug**.

-:AMAX_SERVER_ORGANIZATIONS:

-  The comma-separared list of organizations for which to create statistics.

 :AMAX_CONNECTOR_HOST: